SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 The soldiers began emerging from the cave.
 Some looked shaken.
 One stumbled away and vomited.
 Another sat down hard, his head in his hands.

 Captain Brown walked down toward the cave to inspect.
-When he returned, his uniform was dusty but his face showed satisfaction.
+When he returned, his uniform was dusty, but his face showed satisfaction.
 A job completed.

 I heard him report to his other officers.
 Numbers.
 All women, children, and old men.
 A few were still alive when they went in.
 The scouts finished them.